 Also try to think of the rest of the group, and the overall theme of the adventure you’re participating in.
 Playing a choleric barbarian in a game of intrigue and mystery may sound fun, but it will probably get stale pretty fast.
 Also, a group of 4 empathic thieves will also be pretty boring.

-Alternatively, you can roll 3D4-2 for every value, either directly assigning the values or rolling first and assigning them afterwards, and adding the racial bonuses afterwards.
+Alternatively, you can roll 3D4 for every value, either directly assigning the values or rolling first and assigning them afterwards, and adding the racial bonuses afterwards.

 Another alternative is using fixed values.
 When using this method, you gain the following values to assign to the attributes before applying racial bonuses: 10, 9, 9, 7, 5, 4, 3.

-Your character is born under a certain star that may give him an additional, maybe even unique perk.
+Your character may also be born under a certain star that may give him an additional, maybe even unique perk.
 You can determine this sign by random roll or you may choose one.
 However, your Gamemaster may force you to roll if he so desires.

 Also, your character wasn’t just born into a culture, he also carries a certain social standing in said culture.
 He may have been born a slave, he may become a serf because of debt or maybe he was even born into nobility.
-Either buy a social rank (a low social rank may even increase your starting CP) or roll randomly, without paying (or gaining) the associated CP.
-Your GM may force one or the other, or your group may decide that everyone uses the same method.
+Either roll randomly to determine your social rank or just start as a commoner.
+Your GM may chose a social rank for you based on your character's background.
+In that case, it shouldn't have an effect on your stats.

-Every character starts with a total amount of 300 CP.
-You can use these CP to buy your character’s starting perks.
-Then, you convert the leftover CP into Gold Pieces, in a rate of 5 Gold per CP.
-You may also get additional Gold for your social status.
-With that money, you can buy starting equipment.
+Every character usually starts with a total amount of 2000 Gold.
+You can use this Gold to buy your character’s starting perks and equipment.
 These are the things your character has learned and acquired before the adventure starts, so be sure that it fits in your character’s background story, his personality, social rank and cultural background.

 6 - Determine your pool values

-Now that you have your starting attribute values, you need your Health, Fatigue and Stamina.
-Every character starts with at least one level of the "Health Pool", "Fatigue Pool" and "Mana Pool" Perks, rolling a specific die and then adding the relevant attribute.
-For Health, that’s CO, for Stamina, it’s AG and for Mana its IN.
-When you bought Perks that grant you a higher die, or a higher level of these Pool Perks, you roll all of them now.
+Now that you have your starting attribute values, you need your Health, Stamina and Mana.
+Every character starts with at least one level of the "Health Pool", "Stamina Pool" and "Mana Pool" Perks, rolling a specific die and then adding the relevant attribute.
+For Health, that’s Vitality, for Stamina, it’s Strength and for Mana its Intellect.
+When you bought Perks that grant you a higher die, these apply before rolling the dice now.